th2-net/th2-common-j/README.md

   Please see more details about the exchanges in RabbitMQ via [link](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchanges)
 * connectionTimeout - the connection TCP establishment timeout in milliseconds with its default value set to 60000.
 Use zero for infinite waiting.
 * connectionCloseTimeout - the timeout in milliseconds for completing all the close-related operations, use -1 for infinity, default value is set to 10000.
-* maxRecoveryAttempts - the option defines the number of reconnection attempts to RabbitMQ with 5 as the default value.
+* maxRecoveryAttempts - this option defines the number of reconnection attempts to RabbitMQ, with its default value set to 5.
-  The `th2_readiness` probe is set to false and publishers blocked after a lost connection to RabbitMQ.
+  The `th2_readiness` probe is set to false and publishers are blocked after a lost connection to RabbitMQ.
 The `th2_readiness` probe is reverted to true if the connection will be recovered during specified attempts otherwise the `th2_liveness` probe will be set false.
-* minConnectionRecoveryTimeout - the option defines a minimal interval in milliseconds between reconnect attempts, the default value is 10000.
-Common factory increases reconnect interval from minConnectionRecoveryTimeout to maxConnectionRecoveryTimeout values.
+* minConnectionRecoveryTimeout - this option defines a minimal interval in milliseconds between reconnect attempts, with its default value set to 10000.
+Common factory increases the reconnect interval values from minConnectionRecoveryTimeout to maxConnectionRecoveryTimeout.
-* maxConnectionRecoveryTimeout - the option defines a maximum interval in milliseconds between reconnect attempts, the default value is 60000.
-Common factory increases reconnect interval from minConnectionRecoveryTimeout to maxConnectionRecoveryTimeout values.
+* maxConnectionRecoveryTimeout - this option defines a maximum interval in milliseconds between reconnect attempts, with its default value set to 60000.
+Common factory increases the reconnect interval values from minConnectionRecoveryTimeout to maxConnectionRecoveryTimeout.
-* prefetchCount - the option is maximum number of messages that the server will deliver, 0 if unlimited, the default value is 10.
+* prefetchCount - this option is the maximum number of messages that the server will deliver, with its value set to 0 if unlimited, the default value is set to 10.

 ```json
 {